glires/Foxglovetree/data/README.md

 NCCHD data science

 ## Head shot data
-Image data (NumPy) and labels (pickle) are avilable from the following site.
+Image data (NumPy) and labels (pickle) are available from the following site.
-Appreciating generosity of many volunteers, we request you to use the data for your own purpose.
+Appreciating generosity of many volunteers, we request you to use the data for your own purposes.
 We do allow neither distribution nor release of any image-format data, such as JPEG, derived from our data.
 https://aihospital.ncchd.go.jp/foxglovetree/data/head_shot_data.tbz2 (168 MiB)